 Birthplace: Dijon, Francesee more on Gustave Eiffel

-Birthplace: Lawrenceburg, Indiana, United States of Americasee more on James Buchanan Eads
+Birthplace: Lawrenceburg, United States of America, United States, with Territories, Indiana, + moresee more on James Buchanan Eads

 Birthplace: Kernen, Germanysee more on Jörg Schlaich